NEW: Coast guard: The death toll rises to 228, with 74 missing

 As the web of blame widens, even the country’s president is apologizing for the disaster that has killed at least 228 passengers.
 Another 74 people are missing, the South Korean coast guard reported early Friday.

 “I am losing sleep as there is no news about saving more lives and because there are many families who don’t know whether their loved ones are dead or alive still,” President Park Geun-hye said Tuesday.

 “I am at a loss for words for an apology that can be enough to console the pain and suffering even for a little while over insufficiency in efforts made to prevent the accident and also in the initial response to the accident,” she added.

 “We’ll fix the problems and change our practices so we’ll have safer nation and won’t let them die in vain,” Park said.

-On Monday, South Korean authorities arrested three people on suspicion of destroying evidence connected to the ferry sinking.
+South Korean authorities arrested have arrested three people on suspicion of destroying evidence connected to the ferry sinking.
 Investigators also raided a Coast Guard office in a probe of how officials handled the first emergency call from a passenger.

 The director and two other people with the Korea Shipping Association’s Incheon office were arrested and accused of destroying evidence related to the probe of Chonghaejin, the company that owns the ferry.

 The Korea Shipping Association is a trade group that promotes the interests of the country’s shipping industry.